Brandon-short/Brandon-short.github.io/ccna.md

   - used for telephones and data with speeds up to 4mbps
 - Cat3
   - used for networks up to 10 mbps but now used for telephones
+  - typically used in distances up to 100m
 - Cat4
   - 20mhz & 16mbps
 - Cat5